diangao/diangao.space/src/content/articles/lessons-from-indra-nooyi.md

 ---

-And P.S. — I see how *Qi* is cultivated through the best of corporate America.
+And P.S. — I see how *Qi* is also cultivated through the best of corporate America.
 The way they talk, the way they carry themselves, the precision and effort they put into their work—it’s all intentional.
 They know how to motivate people.